jameshughes89/cs101/source/lab4.rst

 * If the classification is **D**
    * Base charge of $50.00/day
    * Plus $0.30 for every km driven above the 100km/day average allowance.
-* All renters under the age of 25 are charged an additional $10.00/day because they hate young people
+* All renters under the age of 25 are charged an additional $10.00/day
 * Print out the final total cost

 Kattis Problems